One of the very first lessons that English language learners get is how to introduce yourself in English.

 Unfortunately, as adults in the real world, it can actually be terrifying to introduce yourself.

 You may try very, very hard not to meet new people.

 Today, I’m going to go over all the English phrases you need to meet someone new and introduce yourself with total confidence in both informal and formal situations, even if you’re just starting to learn English for beginners.

 You can finally stop being nervous about meeting new people, because you’ll have the best introduction expressions ready to use.

 Doesn’t that sound awesome?

-How to Fearlessly and Confidently Introduce Yourself in English in 6 Simple Steps
+How to Confidently Introduce Yourself in English in Formal and Informal Situations